stm32duino/LSM6DSV16X/README.md

 * LSM6DSV16X_Qvar_Polling: This application shows how to use LSM6DSV16X Qvar features in polling mode.

+* LSM6DSV16X_Sensor_Fusion: This application shows how to use LSM6DSV16X Sensor Fusion features for reading quaternions.

 * LSM6DSV16X_Single_Tap_Detection: This application shows how to detect the single tap event using the LSM6DSV16X accelerometer.

 * LSM6DSV16X_Tilt_Detection: This application shows how to detect the tilt event using the LSM6DSV16X accelerometer.